MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 - **Verify that the Oracle Database@Azure solution is available** in the region where you want to deploy the solution.
 For more information, see [Available regions](/azure/oracle/oracle-db/database-overview#available-regions).

 - **Consider using Oracle Zero Downtime Migration** for the migration process.
 Evaluate the migration strategies to determine the most suitable approach for your specific migration requirements.
 For more information, see [Zero Downtime Migration](https://www.oracle.com/database/zero-downtime-migration/) (ZDM).
 ZDM offers the ability to either choose logical or physical migrations scenarios.
-The following whitepaper will provide you with further instructions: [ZDM migration](https://www.oracle.com/a/otn/docs/database/zdm-physical-migration-to-oracle-at-azure.pdf).
+The following whitepaper provides you with further instructions: [ZDM migration](https://www.oracle.com/a/otn/docs/database/zdm-physical-migration-to-oracle-at-azure.pdf).

+> [!NOTE]
->!
-Note: If you choose Autonomous Database Service (ADB-S), please keep in mind, that only logical migration scenarios are supported.
+> If you choose Autonomous Database Service (ADB-S), keep in mind that only logical migration scenarios are supported.

-## Additional Guidance
+## Other guidance

 Use the following section to help you to choose the right migration option for your requirements and data sizes.

-### ExpressRoute based Migration Duration Reference
+### ExpressRoute-based migration duration reference

 The following table only serves as a baseline.
-It does not take into account other production workloads that run through the same ExpressRoute connection.
+It doesn't take into account other production workloads that run through the same ExpressRoute connection.

-VMWare may need more bandwidth than indicated.
-Please properly assess your bandwidth needs during your Proof-of-Concept phase.
+VMware might need more bandwidth than indicated.
+Properly assess your bandwidth needs during your Proof-of-Concept phase.
 If support is needed, always feel free to reach out to your local contact persons, to receive support as needed.

 | Data size   | Bandwidth of 1 Gpbs  | Bandwidth of 10 Gbps  |
 |-------------|-------------|-------------|